Giampaolo Pazzini: Inter Milan

-Milan
+AC Milan

-After being transfer listed by the Nerazzurri, Pazzini joined Milan on 22 August 2012, in exchange for Antonio Cassano and a €7.5 million compensation in favour of the Nerazzurri.
+After being transfer listed by the Nerazzurri, Pazzini joined AC Milan on 22 August 2012, in exchange for Antonio Cassano and a €7.5 million compensation in favour of the Nerazzurri.
 (Pazzini tagged for €13 million and Cassano for €5.5 million.)

 On 24 August 2012, Pazzini told La Gazzetta dello Sport of what occurred at Inter: "I dream about being a deciding factor in a derby and in many other matches.
 I could say some things but the row would go on for days and I just don't feel like it.
 The night before the summer training camp I had a phone call telling me I was out of the team," he revealed, "and the following day I was told: 'You won't be playing in any of the friendlies', but it wasn't Stramaccioni.
 I was getting bad vibes, but now I'm looking to the future."
 I'm really motivated because I'm coming out of a negative year," explained Pazzini.
 "I really want to get things together and get back to being the player I was five months ago, at international level too.
 I dream of getting a call from Prandelli."
 Regarding the swap that brought Cassano to Inter, Pazzini stated, "Antonio and I have been friends since our days at Sampdoria.
 When I read about this deal on the front page of a paper I called him and joked: 'See, these days you need me to get your name onto the front page...'
 But during the training camp at Inter, it was Pazzini who announced his imminent departure to the fans.
 "It wasn't an outburst of any kind, I was calm and cool.
 I made a few statements," he explained, "because I already knew all about it.
 I read that I had been thrown out of the squad after that statement, but it isn't true.
 I had already made up my mind, and that statement was spontaneous.
 I hadn't been expecting it, but they made the decision and I accepted it.
 AC Milan are the best and I can hold my head up high."